Honda MDX Review

 Summary:

-What we liked: Cabin space, Handling
+What we like: Cabin space, Handling

-The Honda MDX Review in detail:
+HONDA MDX review in detail:

 Fresh styling, more power, and new features highlight the 2007 redesign of Honda's premium midsize SUV.
 The MDX is not really intended to do anything other than run on sealed and unsealed roads, so is very much a soft-roader.